 Drawers get messy the instant you open or close them.
 To win that battle be sure to only store things you need frequently and use drawer organizers to keep everything in its rightful place.
 When its easy to find you save time and avoid rebuying something you already have (but can’t find).
 To get the perfect fit take your drawer measurements and list of items you need to organize (pens, paperclips, tape, etc.) to The Container Store where they have pull out drawer organizer planners.
 It’s like a big board with a measured grid where you can play Tetris with the different types of drawer organizers until you find the perfect layout.
 Fun right?
 I like these drawer organizers for the office for a fun pop of color.

 5. Secondary Storage

 Store lesser used items, backstock, and general office supplies in secondary storage to keep your desk area clutter free.
 For smaller office setups go vertical with wall shelves or utilize free standing shelving or a credenza in larger spaces.
 To keep your shelves looking styled, clean, and organized use complementary storage solutions.
-I like to mix textures and colors for more interest like the Bigso Grey Storage Collection and some white woven bins.
+I like to mix textures and colors for more interest like the gray storage boxes and some white woven bins.

 For your pinning pleasure: